digitalbazaar/jsonld.js/README.md

     https://github.com/json-ld/json-ld.org
     https://github.com/json-ld/normalization

-If the above directories are siblings of the jsonld.js directory you can run all tests with a simple command:
+They should be sibling directories of the jsonld.js directory or in a `test-suites` dir.
+To clone shall copies into the `test-suites` dir you can use the following:

+    npm run fetch-test-suites

+Node.js tests can be run with a simple command:

-    make test
+    npm test

-If you installed the test suites elsewhere:
+If you installed the test suites elsewhere, or wish to run other tests, use the `JSONLD_TESTS` environment var:

-    make test-suite JSONLD_TEST_SUITE={PATH_TO_TEST_SUITE}

-See the `Makefile` for various individual test targets as well as split node and browser targets.
-For instance, the json-ld.org test suite can be run piecewise with:

-    make test-node
-    make test-browser
+    JSONLD_TESTS="/tmp/org/test-suites /tmp/norm/tests" npm test

+Browser testing can be done with Karma:

+    npm test-karma
+    npm test-karma -- --browsers Firefox,Chrome

 Code coverage of node tests can be generated in `coverage/`:

-    make test-coverage
+    npm run coverage

 The Mocha output reporter can be changed to min, dot, list, nyan, etc:

-    make test REPORTER=dot
+    REPORTER=dot npm test

 Remote context tests are also available:

     # run the context server in the background or another terminal
     node tests/remote-context-server.js

-    make test-suite JSONLD_TEST_SUITE=./tests
+    JSONLD_TESTS=./tests npm test

 To generate earl reports:

     # generate the earl report for node.js
-    ./node_modules/.bin/mocha -R spec tests/test.js --earl earl-node.jsonld
+    EARL=earl-node.jsonld npm test

     # generate the earl report for the browser
-    ./node_modules/.bin/phantomjs tests/test.js --earl earl-browser.jsonld
+    EARL=earl-firefox.jsonld npm test-karma -- --browser Firefox

 [Digital Bazaar]: http://digitalbazaar.com/
 [JSON-LD]: http://json-ld.org/